-Tens of thousands of families in Florida depend on nursing homes and long-term care facilities to keep their loved ones safe and well cared for.
+Tens of thousands of families in Florida depend on nursing homes and long-term care facilities to keep their loved ones safe and well-cared for.
 It’s an unfortunate fact, however, that the reports of elder abuse occurring in these facilities is on the rise.
-At Dennis Hernandez &Associates, P.A., our Tampa and Sarasota nursing home abuse attorneys have seen first-hand how devastating abuse and neglect can be to both victims and their families, and we are here to help.
+At Dennis Hernandez &Associates, P.A., our Florida nursing home abuse attorneys have seen first hand how devastating abuse and neglect can be to both victims and their families, and we are here to help.

 Types of Nursing Home Abuse

 According to the National Center on Elder Abuse, elder abuse occurs in community settings as well as institutional settings such as long-term care facilities and nursing homes.
 Its research shows that these are the most common types of nursing home abuse, in order of prevalence:

 - Psychological abuse

 - Gross neglect

 - Financial exploitation

 The Nursing Home Reform Amendments made to the Omnibus Reconciliation Act (OBRA)—also known as the Nursing Home Reform Act of 1987—created a set of standards for care and rights for people living in certified nursing facilities.

 Medicare.gov lists the full rights and protections that Americans have as a nursing home resident.
 The following is a list of just some of those rights.
 If you are a nursing home resident, you have the right to: